 Former pitching great Tommy John hospitalized with COVID-19

-“I'm not a denier.
-I've had it, baby,” John said during a telephone interview with The Associated Press on Wednesday.

-The 77-year-old John remains hospitalized near his home in Indio, California.
+The 77-year-old former pitching great remains hospitalized near his home in Indio, California.
 He said he started to feel ill following a trip to Nashville before he was hospitalized on Dec.
 13.

 John said he has had a bout of pneumonia and did receive oxygen, but is not presently on oxygen.
 He said the biggest side effect at the moment is he has no strength in his legs.
 As far as some of the other symptoms associated with COVID-19, such as loss of taste or smell, John said he didn't experience those.

-Note: This version of the story deletes an incorrect reference to a published report about John's views on the coronavirus.
-The published report did not say John was a COVID denier.